 3. One-time costing is economical

 Any phone system, whether it is a landline phone or an on-premise PBX system, needs hardware.
 And any system that requires the installation of equipment is costly from the time you install it to its monthly maintenance.
 If we talk about a hybrid or traditional PBX system, you might have to spend between USD 5,000 to USD 20,000 for installation, wiring, programming, and the entire setup.
-And as we mentioned before, how economical it is, a PBX system can offer a cost-efficient VoIP telephone service to small businesses.
+And as we mentioned before, how economical it is, and pricing of a PBX system is cost-efficient that can be afforded by all kinds of organizations.

 4. Communication made easy